2200092/CS220AU-DP-2022/README.md

 ## Log

 - 2022-11-01 Drafting the information and V&R mapping on digital identities.
+- 2022-10-27 Seek information and take notes on digital identities and existential risks.
 - 2022-10-25 Makes notes in the permanent folder of videos related to the course content.
 - 2022-10-18 Create a github account, work on it and familiarise myself with this site.